dskarbrevik/Digit-Classification-KNN-NB/README.md

 This is a classification, machine learning course project that uses the MNIST digit dataset.

-The main deliverable is the jupyter notebook or html page, however a python file is also included in this repository if you wish to only view the code.
+The main deliverable is the jupyter notebook, however a python file is also included in this repository if you wish to only view the code.

 ### Python Packages Used:
 * NumPy